WilkAndy/neural_net_examples/README.md

 Note that the input and the outputs are already scaled to lie approximately between 0 and 1, so no scaling is needed.
 In real-world datasets, scaling the inputs and outputs to lies between 0 and 1 is important, as it helps the algorithm converge.

-Most real-world datasets will have multiple inputs instead of just 1, but the general features of neural networks are likely to hold true.
+Most real-world datasets will have multiple inputs instead of just 1, but the general features of neural networks described here are likely to hold true.

-## More
+## Validation

+An important aspect, possibly the most important aspect, of machine learning, is validation of the trained model against data.
+Validation allows the data analyst to quantify the goodness of the trained model.
+The most common practice is to "hold back" a subset of the data.
+The held-back data is called the validation set, and it is not used to train the model.
+After model selection (eg, choosing the best neural network architecture), the final trained model is evaluated on the validation set.

+Carefully defining the validation set is very important.
+For instance, if extrapolation away from the boundary of existing inputs is important (eg, if extrapolation to $x > 1$ is important in the case studied here) then the validation set would likely contain all the points close to the boundary (for instance, all points with $x > 0.9$).
+It is vital to carefully consider the purpose of the machine learning, and define the validation set appropriately.

+In this example, no validation set is used, because the purpose of this repository is simply to illustrate the impact of the neural network architecture on the data fit.